 There are different tools that can be included in SketchUp.
 The regular free 3D modeling tool can be accessed from the web browser.
 A more comprehensive Pro solution has its own desktop client and can offer more versatile options for your 3D projects.
 And, at last, SketchUp Studio offers you to analyze your models and creations’ different parameters in real life before they’re built.

 Buildertrend is a construction-stage BIM tools that is more suitable for remodelers and home builders.
 This cloud-based BIM product offers a plethora of different features including access to your project in real-time from anywhere, warranty management, change orders, and access to all of the subsequent data that is attached to the project like photos, documents, and so on.

 This toolset makes it a popular pick for residential construction professionals.
 There’s also features like general project management, customer management, financial tools and pre-sale process.
 Each of these features includes a variety of functions and possibilities like plan mark-ups, budgets, and others.

 Trimble Connect is an information exchange BIM cloud-based product.
 Its primary speciality is in delivering the right data to the right professionals at the right time.
-Some of the people that can take advantage of this technology are engineers, subcontractors, architects, and others.
+Some of the people that can take advantage of this technology are MEP professionals, subcontractors, architects, and others.
 A collaboration-focused environment is what Trimble attempts to create.